THE MAKING OF AMERICA!

 as voiced by American working people.

-Notable aspects are an original score by Geoff Levin and Steve Bach,
+Notable aspects of the movie are an original score by Geoff Levin and Steve Bach,

-and the solo performance of our National Anthem by Caralyn
+and the stirring solo performance of our National Anthem by Caralyn